 Before that can happen, however, the utility company needs to go through the notification process outlined above.
 A customer must be given the opportunity to dispute the bill and provide evidence in their favor, and needs to be assigned a “case worker” who is authorized to work on their account.
 Services can be reconnected after satisfactory payment of previous outstanding charges.

 While these conditions are specific to Washington State utilities collections, you can expect that the requirements for utility companies around the country are very similar.
 Before an account can be shut off or sent to collections, the notification process outlined above must have occurred.
 Having a clear, firm process to enforce these policies fairly ensures the greatest chance of getting paid and maintaining a healthy bottom line.
-Should you get to a point where an account does need to go to a collection agency, please give us a call or click here to learn about our experience with utilities collections.
+Should you get to a point where an account does need to go to a collection agency, please give us a call.